cap-js/mcp-server/README.md

 This tool uses vector embeddings to search through preprocessed CAP documentation stored locally.
 The process works as follows:

-1. **Pre-processing:** CAP documentation is split into semantic sections and converted to vector embeddings using a local embedding model.
+1. **Pre-processing:** CAP documentation is split into semantic sections and converted to vector embeddings.
 2. **Query processing:** Your search query is also converted to an embedding vector.
 3. **Similarity search:** The system finds documentation chunks with the highest semantic similarity to your query.

-This semantic search approach enables you to find relevant documentation even when your query does not use the exact keywords found in the docs.
+This semantic search approach enables you to find relevant documentation even when your query does not use the exact keywords found in the docs, all locally on your machine.

 ## Support, Feedback, Contributing